Find the perfect screen-free venue to host your next retreat in France

 🌅

-From austere silent retreats in the Pyrenean foothills to gentle nature immersions in the Loire Valley, France offers a wide spectrum of digital detox formats.
-Whether you are seeking a structured programme or simply a quiet place to stop, there is a French retreat that fits the intention.
+From austere silent retreats in the Pyrenean foothills to gentle nature immersions in the Loire Valley, France offers venues to fit almost any format — structured silent programmes, yoga and movement, or simply a quiet base for your own curriculum.
+Whatever your retreat is built around, there’s a French venue that matches it.

 💚